-This can include access to mental health services, registering with a GP and dentist, and management of substance misuse.
+This can include support to access to mental health services, register with a GP and dentist or management of substance misuse.

 We also support young people in finding meaningful daytime activities such as education, training and volunteering to alleviate boredom, as this can be a trigger for substance abuse and mental health issues.
 We can also help young people to attend any appointments.

 Our team offers support around keeping a flat clean and tidy, shopping and cooking for a healthy diet while maintaining a budget.

 We work closely with Sunrise, a team which deals with sexual exploitation concerns.